Loose fat. Build muscles.

 Improved Body Comp is therefore a fundamental component of performance, health and wellbeing.
 Improving Body Comp will directly and indirectly affect any physical goal you have.

-The next logical questions is: How do you improve your Body Comp?
+The next logical question is: How do you improve your Body Comp?

-There is multiple pillars that impact Body Comp.
+There are multiple pillars that impact Body Comp.
 Everyone knows the two most important ones.